cyclr/docs/pages/connector-authentication/Mindful-Callback.md

 This makes the field available in steps that use the **Create Callback** method.
 The value you assign to the field is stored and sent in the `user_data` object against the specified key name.
 You can repeat this process for any key and value pair you want to add to the `user_data` object.

-> **Note**: Only keys that are whitelisted by the Widget’s User Data Set are submitted to Mindful Callback.
+> **Note**: Only keys that are allowlisted by the Widget’s User Data Set are submitted to Mindful Callback.